 In this healthier variation of Filipino tortang talong, we dip grilled eggplant in egg substitute and then top it with lean ground turkey.

 This simple and easy Filipino dessert is made by simmering sweet potatoes in a homemade syrup.

 This Filipino adobo recipe uses beef instead of traditional pork or chicken.
 But like other adobo recipes, the meat is simmered in soy sauce and vinegar or citrus-like lemon.

 This recipe for "fried rice" uses broccoli "rice," which is now available in grocery stores.
 It's broccoli chopped very small so it can be used as a substitute for rice in many dishes, including traditional fried rice.

 This is a Filipino-style pudding that contains coconut milk and corn.
 It's delicious!

 This Filipino side dish is made by soaking the mustard greens in salted water and allowing it to ferment for about a week.

-This dish is a common breakfast food in the Philippines.
-It contains sautéed corned beef and mixed with eggs and made into a Spanish style omelet.
+This is a common breakfast dish in the Philippines.
+Sautéed corned beef and eggs are combined to make a Spanish-style omelet.